Discover how Historic Royal Palaces will transform the Walled Garden and Lost Garden as part of our re-presentation project.

 The Lost Garden is a picturesque ferny valley situated south-west of the Castle.
-Remnants of an ornamental, exotic planting scheme can be seen but much of the garden has become overgrown and difficult to access.
-This project aims to restore the garden and rediscover its lost spirit.
+Remnants of an ornamental, exotic planting scheme can be seen but much of the garden is overgrown and difficult to access.

-The sense of a ‘magical hidden garden’ will be rediscovered, firing children’s imaginations and curiosity.
-A range of interpretation and learning programmes will bring these stories to life through activities, trails and carefully-integrated natural play features.
+We are restoring this ‘magical hidden garden’ with the aim of firing imaginations and curiosity through a range of interpretation and learning programmes that bring stories to life through activities, trails and carefully-integrated natural play features.

-As we restore the garden, new opportunities will be created for people to develop skills in traditional crafts such as stonework, carpentry and water gardening.
+As we restore the garden, new opportunities will be created for people to develop skills in traditional crafts such as stonework and carpentry.